Welcome to Forest Hills Public Schools!

-The new site offers many exciting facts, figures, features and new functionality: A new Interactive Google Calendar for both the District and our school, thus enabling you to add either calendar to your other calendars; School Directories are now imbedded Google Docs making it easy for you to access information; Search functionality; new Google Maps enable you to get walking, biking and driving directions to school with real-time traffic updates; Local Weather Forecasts; District-wide and school specific news updates; many news updates made in real time by members of our teaching staff; compatibility with all browsers-iPads, iPhones, and most Smart Phone devices; and a Twitter News Alert System which will enable you to receive school closing and delay news to your favorite mobile device.
+Our site offers many exciting facts, figures, features and new functionality: A new Interactive Google Calendar for both the District and our school, thus enabling you to add either calendar to your other calendars; School directories are now imbedded Google Docs making it easy for you to access information; search functionality; new Google Maps enable you to get walking, biking, and driving directions to school with real-time traffic updates; local weather forecasts; District-wide and school specific news updates; many news updates made in real time by members of our teaching staff; compatibility with all browsers-iPads, iPhones, and most Smart Phone devices; and a Twitter News Alert System which will enable you to receive school closing and delay news to your favorite mobile device.

 We hope you find this website to be a useful resource for information – whether you are a prospective family, parent, student, or a community stakeholder.

 Our Kids Well-being – Speaker Series 2013-14 – Sponsored by the parent group – AAA (Awareness, Acceptance, Advocacy of Mental Health)